AlinaBrode/am_lang/docs/plans.md

 * we are working with .env in local environment.
 What about deploy?
   * env.production created, compilator uses it for production build
 * new page for bilingual photos with explanation what is going on here
+* format pdf pages with some extracts from our materials: print and put on the wall in your bathroom
+  * ways to implement:
+    * separate page available for registered users only.
+On this page one can select a subset of all cards.
+This subset will be printed out